NinaZumel/NinaZumel.github.io/_books/2018-02-16-the-picture-of-dorian-gray.md

 ---
+author: Oscar Wilde
 author_profile: true
+book_category: Weird/Fantasy/Macabre
+date: 2018-02-16
 layout: review
-date: 2018-02-16
-title: "The Picture of Dorian Gray"
-author: Oscar Wilde
-book_category: Weird, Fantasy and Macabre
 olid: OL39502110M
+title: The Picture of Dorian Gray
 ---

 A few years back, I did a three part series on flower symbology in *The Picture of Dorian Gray*.
 It was fun.
 The series assumes you've read the novel already---specifically the more common twenty chapter version, not the original thirteen chapter version.